Honduras

 U.T. v.
 Bondi began as a challenge to ACAs during the first Trump administration as U.T. v.
 Barr.
 The litigation challenges the legality of several aspects of the ACAs, including the 2019 interim final rule (ratified by DHS in 2025) purporting to authorize ACAs, DHS guidance implementing the ACAs, and designations finding that countries with which the United States has ACAs provide access to a “full and fair” asylum system.

 The 2025 agreement between the United States and Honduras occurred within the broader context of the bilateral relationship.
-Remittances from Hondurans made up about 25 percent of Honduran gross domestic product (GDP) in 2024 and nearly 30,000 Honduran people have been deported from the United States since President Trump’s second term began in January.
+Remittances from Hondurans made up about 25 percent of Honduran gross domestic product (GDP) in 2024 and over 55,000 Honduran people have been deported from the United States since President Trump’s second term began in January, many of whom had lived in the United States for many years.
 Just days after Honduras agreed to retroactive application of the 2025 ACA, DHS first announced termination of Temporary Protected Status for people from Honduras.
 Temporary Protected Status (TPS) for 72,000 Honduran nationals terminated on September 8, 2025.
 The Trump administration exempted Honduras from new tariffs announced in August 2025, although tariff policy remains in flux.
-In regards to the November 2025 Honduran elections, the Trump administration suggested it would cut off aid to Honduras if its preferred candidate—who supports the Trump administration’s economic and migration policies—does not win.
+In regards to the November 2025 Honduran presidential elections, the Trump administration suggested it would cut off aid to Honduras if its preferred candidate—who supports the Trump administration’s economic and migration policies—did not win.
+After a weeks-long count, the Trump-backed presidential candidate was declared the winner, though it is not yet clear if and how this could impact the ACA.

 Honduras has a very limited asylum system, with roughly 232 refugees currently in the country and 436 people awaiting an asylum decision, although the number is growing.
 In 2025, the number of asylum claims quadrupled compared to those in 2024, placing increased strain on the system.
 According to Human Rights Watch, “Honduras continues to face longstanding structural challenges, including systemic corruption, political interference in the justice system, insecurity, a very large percentage of the population living in poverty, and lethal attacks against environmental defenders.”
 There are around 247,000 people who are registered as internally displaced, and the actual numbers are likely higher.
-Salvadorans and Guatemalans in Honduras likely face similar dangers to Hondurans given that the same criminal groups operate in all three countries.
+Salvadorans and Guatemalans in Honduras likely face similar dangers to Hondurans given that the same criminal groups operate in all three countries, while Nicaraguan dissidents sent there could face violence or other forms of retaliation from the Nicaraguan regime.The Nicaraguan regime has carried out violent attacks, including assassinations, in neighboring countries such as Costa Rica.
 Same-sex marriages are banned by the Honduran constitution, and LGBTQ+ people face heightened discrimination and danger—in 2022, 43 LGBTQ+ people were murdered.
 Honduras has one of the highest femicide rates in the region, which is an underreported but critical driver of migration.
+In 2025, 36 Hondurans who were deported to Honduras were assassinated, raising security concerns for both deported Hondurans and third country nationals.